If you're opening a dispensary, one of your first tasks should be launching a website.

-- Specials / loyalty program: What deals and discounts do you offer?
+- Deals / loyalty program: What specials and discounts do you offer?
 How can customers be rewarded for shopping regularly?

 Online dispensary menus

 Online marketplaces like Weedmaps or Leafly have become an important tool for cannabis brands.
 While these cannabis dispensary directories are a great way to drive visibility and traffic to your store, they are not a substitute for your own cannabis website.
 It’s important to own your brand's web presence.

 The best approach is to use a combination of tactics.

 Make sure your live inventory can be found anywhere customers are looking for cannabis products, but also embed your online menu directly onto your website using ecommerce platforms like Dutchie, Jane, or Olla.
 This provides the best experience for customers who want to browse your menu and order ahead online for either pickup or delivery.